SilkeHusse/Re-Evaluating-Bias/README.md

 <a name="embeds"></a>
 ## Generate Embeddings
 It is not feasible to generate embeddings in the context of reddit comments at runtime.
-Thus, for each method `generate_ebd_*.py` files exist which output the respective results in a csv file in the `results` folder directly.
+Thus, for each method `generate_ebd_*.py` files exist which output the respective results in a csv file directly.
 For this, specific pickle files are required.
 They can be downloaded [here](https://www.kaggle.com/datasets/silkehusse/ceat-dict-files) and should be saved in the `data/reddit` folder.
 If you decide to fetch the reddit data yourself, please follow the instructions under **Set-up / reddit data**.

 <a name="author"></a>
 ## Author information